PNNL-CompBio/ion-mob-ms/docs/index.md

 [to edit this]
 You can use the [editor on GitHub](https://github.com/PNNL-CompBio/ion-mob-ms/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.
 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-This dashboard is designed to facilitate the numerous steps required to run analysis tools required for Ion Mobility Mass Spectrometry Analysis.
+The Ion Mobility Mass Spec Dashboard is designed to allow scientists to process their own Ion Mobility-Mass Spectrometry raw data without requiring a third-party computer scientist or bioinformatician.
+This dashboard joins four sequential command line tools into a single user-friendly application.
+These tools are nessesary for performing quality control data processing, file type conversion (from proprietary to an open-source format), detect unique features, and calculate collision-Cross section values required for identifying and differentiating small molecules.

 ## How to install

-Two applications are required to run workflows, Docker Desktop, and UI_V2.
+Two applications are required to run workflows: Docker Desktop, and UI_V2.

 **Mac Installation**:
 1. Download UI_V2